 Our machine made tiles are carefully crafted to replicate all the features of handmade clay tiles, so the customer can enjoy an excellent alternative when budget restrictions are a concern, but without compromising quality or durability.

 Our traditional clay tiles that are hand made are the finest ranges of clay tiles available on the market today.
 We source only the best raw materials for our craftsmen to create beautifully hand formed clay tiles of the highest quality and durability.
 The process is rigorously monitored and checked continuously in the factory to ensure that our standards are strictly adhered to before undergoing further stringent tests by Lucideon Building Technology.
-Little wonder that Heritage Clay Tiles Ltd are the builders favourite traditional clay tile manufacturer and supplier.
+Little wonder that Heritage Clay Tiles Ltd are the builders favourite traditional clay tile supplier.

 Chichester Harbour is a 9,226 acre biological and geological Site of Special Scientific Interest west of Chichester in Hampshire and West Sussex.
 The SSSI is part of Chichester Harbour Area of Outstanding Natural Beauty and Solent Maritime Special Area of Conservation.
 It is also part of Chichester and Langstone Harbours Ramsar site, Special Protection Area and Nature Conservation Review site, Grade I. Part of it is a Geological Conservation Review site and two areas are Local Nature Reserves.
 Many thousands of visitors to West Sussex visit this area for a wide variety of reasons and activities.